loftwah/devops-refresher/aws-labs/README.md

 ## Backend and State

 - All labs use a shared S3 backend for Terraform state with lockfile-based locking.
 Do not skip the backend during normal usage.
 See `aws-labs/00-backend.md` for guidance, troubleshooting, and why remote state is mandatory here.

+## Secrets vs Parameters

+- Non-secrets (like database host, port, user, and name) are published as Terraform outputs and written to SSM Parameter Store.
+- Secrets (like database password) are created and managed in AWS Secrets Manager by the owning stack (for example, the RDS stack writes `/devops-refresher/{env}/{service}/DB_PASS`).
+Downstream stacks and workloads consume the secret via its ARN.